 But what if summer could be different?
 What if you and I could slow things down and shake things up this summer?
 What if we could relax a bit, slow our pace a little, do some things we want to do and have a little fun?
 I think it’s possible, if we’re willing to adjust our mindset and make a few simple changes.
 Are you willing to give it a try?
 If so, here are four steps we can take to get started:

 But, let’s be honest – it will involve making significant changes in your mindset, priorities and schedule.
-You would need to transition from thinking, “I don’t have time for that” to “I’m going to take time for that.”
-Or from “I just have so much going on” to “I’m letting go of some things I’ve been doing, to enjoy some things I really want to do.
-With those kinds of changes, your “frame” might end up looking like this.
+You’ll need to transition from thinking, “I don’t have time for that” to “I’m going to take time for that.”
+Or from “I just have so much going on” to “I’m letting go of some things I’ve been doing, in order to enjoy some things I really want to do.”
+When you make those kinds of changes, your “frame” can end up looking like this:

 • Enlist the help you need to make it all work.
 I know – the reality is, these things are easier said than done.
 Most women are busy and wear a lot of hats.
 So determine what kind of help you need to make your new “frame” work, and then figure out a way to get it.
 One possibility is to hire a young teenager to help you.
 Many teens who are too young for a regular summer job are eager to earn some money.
 So find a reliable friend’s or neighbor’s teenage child and hire him or her for a few hours, several days a week.
 A responsible teenager can watch your young children while you get some things done, tackle basic lawn chores, fold clothes, or help with light housework.

 Enlist your own children to help too – it’s in their own self-interest to have a mom who’s more relaxed and willing to do fun things!
 In addition, talk to your husband about what you’re trying to do, and enlist his help.
 Most husbands would be thrilled for their wives to slow down and enjoy life a little more, so work together to figure out how to make it happen.